Sexual dysfunction is defined as any physical or psychological (emotional) problem that prevents you or your partner from getting sexual satisfaction.

 Having an open conversation and acknowledging what is happening is the best way you can get onto your road to recovery.
 If it helps to keep the conversation open with your partner, bring them to your doctor’s appointment so you can both learn more about your condition.
 A problem shared is a problem halved.

-For helpful information on men’s sexual and reproductive health, visit our resource library.
+For helpful information on male sexual and reproductive health, visit our resource library.